Things to Do at Tsimbazaza Zoo and Botanical Gardens

 Best Time to Visit

-Early morning (8-10 AM) or late afternoon (3-5 PM) when animals are most active.
-Dry season (May-October) offers the most comfortable weather.
+Early morning or late afternoon when animals are most active and temperatures are cooler

 Suggested Duration